neilramaswamy/structured-streaming/docs/guides/io/sources.md

 # Sources

-In Structured Streaming, a source is the location from which Spark reads a stream of data over which processing occurs.
-The stream of data in the source is read into a _streaming DataFrame_, which is essentially an unbounded table into which new records are incrementally appended.
-Spark APIs apply to a stream DataFrame in the same way that they apply to static DataFrames.
+In Structured Streaming, a source is the location from which Spark reads a stream of data into a _streaming DataFrame_.
+A streaming DataFrame is essentially an unbounded table into which new records are incrementally appended.

 ## What are the built-in data sources?

 Structured Streaming supports the following production sources out-of-the-box:

-- **File source** - Reads the files from a directory as a stream of data into a streaming DataFrame.
+- **File source** - Reads the files from a directory.
 Files are processed in the order of the file modification time.
 Supported file formats are: text, CSV, JSON, ORC, and Parquet.
 Streaming from a file source enables you to keep your structured data in cloud storage, which is cheaper than storing your data in some other type of location, such as a relational database.
-- **Kafka source** - Reads data from a Kafka-compatible broker, such as a Confluent cluster or Azure EventHubs, into a streaming DataFrame.
+- **Kafka source** - Reads data from a Kafka-compatible broker, such as a Confluent cluster or Azure EventHubs.

 !!! note
     Some Spark vendors support additional production sources.
 See your vendor's documentation.